Health Insurance Marketplace OPEN ENROLLMENT

 OPTION 2: Individual and Family Plans

-As mentioned above, the Open Enrollment for Individual and Family Plans (IFP) ended March 31, 2014.
-All IFP plans are guaranteed issue – no one can be turned down due to medical conditions or history.
-If you experience a qualifying event after March 31st, you will have a 60 day period to enroll in a new IFP plan.
-Below is a list of qualifying events:
+As mentioned above, the Open Enrollment for Individual and Family Plans (IFP) begins November 15th and runs through February 15th 2015.
+All IFP plans are guaranteed issue – no one can be turned down due to medical conditions or history, and there is no waiting period for pre-existing conditions.

-To compare the costs and benefits for the new 2014 individual plans, visit our Individual and Family Plans Quoting Page to enter your data and see the plans and rates available in your area.
+To compare the costs and benefits for individual plans, visit our Individual and Family Plans Quoting Page to enter your data and see the plans and rates available in your area.

 OPTION 3: Covered California